mammaldiversity/mammaldiversity-org/README.md

 # mammaldiversity.org

-This project is a complete rewrite of the [Mammal Diversity Database](httpss://www.mammaldiversity.org/) website.
+This project is a complete rewrite of the [Mammal Diversity Database (MDD)](httpss://www.mammaldiversity.org/) website.

 Our primary goals: